Still accepting new clients! Call (866) 313-0733

 A late election to be an S corporation generally is effective for the tax year following the tax year beginning on the date entered on line E of Form 2553.
 The IRS provides relief for the late filing of Form 2553, and a qualifying entity may request late election relief when the election wasn’t filed in a timely manner or there was a mistake on the form.
 To qualify and receive retroactive tax treatment, the business entity must file for a late S corporation election up to 3 years and 75 days after its proposed effective date.

-What are the requirements for a Form 2553 late filing S corporation election?
+What are the Requirements for a Form 2553 Late Filing S-Corporation Election?

 To qualify and receive retroactive tax treatment, the business entity must meet the following eligibility requirements: